jwarner112/website/linkerd.io/content/2-edge/features/protocol-detection.md

 traffic), or on enclosing namespace, in which it will apply to all workloads in the namespace.

+You can also set the `appProtocol` field on a Service port to `"linkerd.io/opaque"` to mark a single port as opaque.
+This is part of broader protocol declaration that is available on service ports, see below for more details.

 {{< note >}}
 Multiple ports can be provided as a comma-delimited string.
 The values you provide will _replace_, not augment, the default list of opaque ports.